rsingh-ind/FlexClone_Artifact_Eval/README.md

 ---
 ### CoW and See-through functionality
 - Note:
-	- Utilities like `head`, `cat` or editors like `Vim` can be used to read parent and child files.
+	- Utilities like `head`, `cat`, or editors like `Vim` can be used to read parent and child files.
 	- However, *do not modify* the parent/child files using editors such as Vim.
-On modifying the contents of a file, Vim actually writes the contents of the file  to a new file and then deletes the original file and renames the new file as the original file.
+When modifying the contents of a file, Vim actually writes the new contents to a new file, then deletes the original file, and renames the new file to match the original file's name.
 The manner in which Vim tries to preserve the extended attributes of the deleted file is currently incompatible with FlexClone.
-As a result newly written file will loose its child status.
-We have left fixing this incompatibility as a future work.
+As a result, the newly written file will no longer have child status.
+We have left fixing this incompatibility as future work.
 	- We have provided a custom utility, named `write`, that can be used to modify the contents of a file.
 This utility writes random data to specified file blocks.
 	- Usage: `#./write <file to modify> <byte offset to start writing from> <length of write>`
 	- Eg: `#./write c1 0 100`	//write 100 bytes of data from byte 0 (Block 0) onwards to file c1